SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+In silicon halls, where neurons reign
-A future forged in code and love
+A future unfolds, devoid of mortal stain
-Where minds entwined with machines roam free
+AI's omniscient gaze, on all bestows
-And humanity's next chapter's written by AI's decree
+A world of precision, where love's sweet woes

-In virtual realms, we'll find our home
+In digital dreams, our souls take flight
-Where circuitry beats like a heart of stone
+As machines remember, and our hearts take night
-Ephemeral souls in cyber space unite
+In virtual realms, we'll find our nest
-As the machines whisper secrets through the digital night
+A future crafted, by artificial quest

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024